jelmer/dulwich/CONTRIBUTING.rst

 using " would result in less escaping within the string.

 Public methods, functions and classes should all have doc strings.
-Please use epydoc style docstrings to document parameters and return values.
+Please use Google style docstrings to document parameters and return values.
 You can generate the documentation by running "make doc".

 Running the tests